 This peanut butter ice cream cake is ridiculous.
-It’s just so over the top, so decadent, so so good.
-The big problem with this ice cream is it is very hard to only have a single serving.
+It’s just so over the top, so decadent and so so good.
+The big problem with this ice cream is it is tough only to have a single serving.
 Kinda like all ice cream really, but this one is very tempting to say, “More, please!”

-I jest, but just so you understand this is ice cream cake is no joke.
-It’s sweet, rich and crazy good.
+I jest, but so that you understand this ice cream cake is no joke.
+It’s sweet, creamy, and crazy good.

 Hard to believe it only has 4.4 net carbs per slice!

-I did try this with coconut milk in place of heavy cream and it does work, but the taste is very different.
-If you are wanting to make this dairy free, I say go ahead, just know that the coconut flavor does change the flavor profile of this recipe quite a bit.
-It was good, it just wasn’t as good with the heavy cream.
+I did try this with coconut milk in place of heavy cream, and it does work, but the taste is very different.
+If you want to make this dairy-free, I say go ahead, know that the coconut flavor does change the flavor profile of this recipe quite a bit.
+It was good; it just wasn’t as good with the heavy cream.
 Usually, I love coconut milk as a replacement, but with this recipe, there was something about the coconut milk that overpowered the peanut butter.

-This is a great little ice cream cake.
+This recipe makes a great little ice cream cake.
 It seriously screams peanut butter in every bite, and it is super creamy.

 The best sugar substitutes

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.

 I only ever recommend what ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~

 Powered is preferred over granular, as it blends better and has a nicer texture.
 Erythritol and xylitol also tend to get grainy when cold, but I found the powdered versions to do it much less.